How we build forecasts

 Caveats and boundaries

 - These are not official forecasts.
-HazardPulse provides experimental research outputs.
+HazardPulse is an independent hazard intelligence platform.
 Always follow guidance from USGS, NHC, NWS, and SPC.

 - Models have known limitations.
 Earthquake probability in low-seismicity regions has high uncertainty.
 Hurricane RI skill degrades for weak/disorganized systems.
 Tornado forecasting at long lead times (>12h) has low sharpness.